Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Candidate model sequence generation via WCM principle

-In light of the WEM property of the WBS2, we expect to observe a large gap between the CUSUM statistics $\mc X_{(m)}$ computed over those intervals $(s_{(m)}, e_{(m)})$ that contain change points well within their interior, and the remaining CUSUMs.
-Therefore, for the purpose of model selection, we can exploit this large gap in $\mc X_{(m)}, \, 1 \le m \le P$ or equivalently, in $\mc Y_{(m)} := \log(\mc X_{(m)})$; we later show that under certain assumptions on the size of changes and the level of noise, the large log-CUSUMs $\mc Y_{(m)}$ attributed to change points scale as $\log(n)$ while the rest scale as $\log\log(n)$.
-For the identification of a large gap in the sorted log-CUSUM statistics and, consequently, the selection of the `best' change point model for the data under~\eqref{eq:model}, we consider two approaches that iteratively generate a sequence of nested change point models
+The solution path $\mc P$ consists of a sequence of candidate change point models $\C_1 \subset \C_2 \subset \ldots$ with $\C_l := \{\c_{(1)}, \ldots, \c_{(l)}\}$, which estimate the total number and locations of the mean shifts in $f_t$.
+In this section, we propose a `gappy' candidate model sequence generation step which selects a subset of the above model sequence by discarding candidate models that are not likely to be the final model.
+More specifically, by the construction of WBS2, which iteratively identifies the local split of the data with the most contrast (max-CUSUM), we expect to observe a large gap between the CUSUM statistics $\mc X_{(m)}$ computed over those intervals $(s_{(m)}, e_{(m)})$ that contain change points well within their interior, and the remaining CUSUMs.
+Therefore, for the purpose of model selection, we can exploit this large gap in $\mc X_{(m)}, \, 1 \le m \le P$, or equivalently, in $\mc Y_{(m)} := \log(\mc X_{(m)})$; we later show that under some assumptions on the size of changes and the level of noise, the large log-CUSUMs $\mc Y_{(m)}$ attributed to change points scale as $\log(n)$ while the rest scale as $\log\log(n)$.

-for some $M$ determined by a pre-specified upper bound $Q = Q_n \le P$ on the number of change points.
-These two approaches are described next, under the labels of `largest difference' and `double CUSUM'.